adamforbes92/speedPulser/README.md

 ## Calibration
 If final speedometer reading is incorrect across the range due to tyre size or gearbox variations, the source code can be editted to suit new readings.
-The main array for 'Speed' vs. 'PWM' is within '_defs.h' under 'motorPerformance'.
+The main array for 'Speed' vs. 'PWM' is within '_motorCal.ino'.
 8-bit resolution is duty between 0-100%, but for some fine granularity, 10 bit resolution is the default 'shipped' with.
-Therefore there are ~400 entries of PWM, with each having it's own speed.
+Therefore there are 385 entries of PWM, with each having it's own speed.
-> uint8_t motorPerformance[] = {0, 0, 0, 0...};
+> uint16_t motorPerformance[] = {0, 0, 0, 0...};

+To edit a calibration; use the 'Calibration' tab in WiFi and enable calibration.

+Step 1:
+Open the 'Motor Performance' Excel file and use the 'Example' tab to fill in.

+Step 2:
+In in the calibration tab, press 'Previous' - this will rollback the Duty Cycle to 385 - this is the maximum.
+Adjust the blue potentiometer to suit the maximum speed on the cluster.

+Step 3:
+In in the calibration tab, press 'Next' until the duty cycle makes the cluster spin - this is the lowest speed available.
+Note the speed achieved in km/h at this duty cycle.

+Step 4:
+Press 'Next' again and note the speed achieved.
+Carry on this throughout the entire range of the duty cycles available.

+Step 5:
+Copy these values into a Word document and carry out a 'Find/Replace'.
+Find "^p" and replace with ",".
+This is a quick way to change all the new lines with commas.

+Step 6:
+Copy the array from Word into the suitable '_motorCal' array and upload the code.
+Submit the code to GitHub for others!

 ## Understanding the Excel
 There is a plot of motor speed vs. PWM in an Excel.
 Should it be required, the module can be put into 'testing mode' and each PWM variance worked through in 5 second intervals.
 It takes around 10 minutes to carry out a full sweep of the available speeds, but will give good accuracy.